dschadow/CloudSecurity/README.md

     vault operator unseal [Key 1]
     vault operator unseal [Key 2]

+The displayed root token must be available for every Spring application that wants to access vault.
 Alternatively, it is possible to start the Vault server locally in dev mode and provide the configured root-token-id during initialization (recommended for first steps):

     vault server -dev -dev-root-token-id="00000000-0000-0000-0000-000000000000" -dev-listen-address="127.0.0.1:8200"
     export VAULT_ADDR=http://127.0.0.1:8200